danielemanuel/users_register/README.md

 ### App description

 - This app is build with Angular
-- I am using an JSON API from which I fetch the data from ('https://jsonplaceholder.typicode.com/users')
+- I am using an JSON API from which I fetch the data ('https://jsonplaceholder.typicode.com/users')
 - Angular Router is implemented to navigate between different pages of the app
 - User has the possibility to post data back to the API
 - I implemented a search functionality using the pipe concept.User has the possibility to search the person desired from a wide range of names